kushwanth/url-redirect/README.md

 ## URL Redirect

-This project provides a simple URL redirect tool that allows you to forward requests from one URL to another.
-It's perfect for use cases like caching, logging, or internal redirects.
-It also comes with an cli to interact with the API.
+URL Redirect is an simple URL redirect and shortening tool with an Rest API interface with an inbuilt basic analytics.
+It also comes with an CLI program to interact with the API.